abelmartin/ts-weather/README.md

 # README
-My solution for a programming challenge
+My solution for a programming challenge.
+[Try it out here](https://ts-weather-b615badbc0fe.herokuapp.com/)

 ## The prompt
 * Accept an address as input